Site Map enter code:

 Chart S.03l: Local Spending since 1900

 Local government began the 20th century as the largest sector of government, spending 4 percent of GDP.
 It continued this growth in the next three decades, reaching 8 percent of GDP in 1940.
 World War II cut a big hole in local government budgets and local spending did not exceed 8 percent of GDP again until the 1960s.
 Since the 1960s local government spending has steadily increased, reaching almost 11 percent of GDP in the Great Recession before declining in the subsequent recovery to 10 percent of GDP.
+In the 2020s local spending decreased below 9.5 percent of GDP.

 Federal, State, Local Spending in 20th Century